ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 [[OPEN ISSUE: Align this with best practice, cribbing from ACME.]]

 Errors SHOULD be reported in PPM at the HTTP layer,  using an HTTP response code of 400.
-The response payload is a PPMAlert
+The response payload is a Alert
 structure:

 ~~~
 struct {
-  PPMTaskID task_id;
+  TaskID task_id;
   opaque payload<1..255>;
-} PPMAlert;
+} Alert;
 ~~~

 where `task_id` is the associated PPM task (this value is always known, see {{task-configuration}}) and